stakater/stakater-docs/docs/content/sre/authentication-authorization/saap-authorization-roles.md

 SAAP Cluster Admin (SCA):

-###  Operators Permissions:
+### Operators Permissions

 - can view OperatorHub in console
 - can create/view/delete CRs for [curated operators](../authentication-authorization/curated-list-operators.md) e.g.
     - AMQ Certificate Manager Operator
     - OpenShift Pipelines Operator
 - can install cluster-wide operators from a [curated list](../authentication-authorization/curated-list-operators.md) provided by the OperatorHub.
 This makes the operator available to all developers on your cluster to create Custom Resources and applications using that Operator.
 - can view installed operators by using the web console/CLI
 - can install operators in customer owned namespace